 Originally named Smith and Porter, the H.K.
 Porter Company was founded in Pittsburgh, Pennsylvania, in 1866.
 Company founders, including Henry Kirke Porter, started the business as a machine shop, making a variety of industrial products and tools by order.

 In 1867, the company received its first order for a locomotive.
 Over time, H.K.
 Porter would become the third-largest locomotive manufacturer in the United States.
 The company produced its last locomotive in 1950.

 H.K.
-Porter made boilers and engines for the locomotives as well, and in 1911 made the first gas-powered engine and locomotive.
-The company also made other innovations in how locomotives were manufactured and powered, including the development of a “fireless” engine to replace the traditional boiler used most often in steam locomotives.
+Porter made boilers and engines for locomotives as well.
+In 1911, the company made the first gas-powered engine and locomotive.
+Also responsible for developing innovative manufacturing methods, H.K.
+Porter developed a “fireless” engine to replace the traditional boiler used commonly in steam locomotives.

 Use of Asbestos in H.K.
 Porter Products

 H.K.
-Porter also faced many suits brought by individuals who worked for the company or for other companies and were exposed to asbestos through the company’s products.
-These people later became sick and sought compensation.
-The costs of these lawsuits became so high that H.K.
+Porter faced lawsuits filed by individuals exposed to asbestos through the company’s products.
+These victims later became sick and sought compensation.
+The costs of these lawsuits were so expensive H.K.
 Porter sued its insurance company to recoup some of the millions it had spent compensating victims.

 Bankruptcy, Reorganization, and Asbestos Trust